CouncilofLorien/counciloflorien.github.io/docs/cards/O/orc-lieutenant.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
-> > Orcs.
-One strike.
-If played on a company that has already faced an Orc attack this turn, Orc-lieutenant receives +4 prowess.
-"Then suddenly, without warning, Ugluk sprang forwards, and with two swift strokes swept the heads off two of his opponents." ---LotRIII
+> > _Orcs._ One strike.
+If played on a company that has already faced an Orc attack this turn, Orc-lieutenant receives +4 prowess. <br>_"Then suddenly, without warning, Ugluk sprang forwards, and with two swift strokes swept the heads off two of his opponents."_ ***---LotRIII***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【8/&ndash;】</div>